ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/tag-manager-intro.md

 There are also many build in variables such as the the Page URL, which you can use to fire a Trigger only when a user visits a specific page in your site.

+## Publishing
+{: #publishing }

+Publishing is the act of applying your changes to your site.

+TODO

 ----

-## Notes
+## Footnotes
-{: #notes}

-### Note 1
-{: #note-1 .text-delta }
+{: #footnotes}

-Publishing is the act of applying the changes to your container.
-This is covered in [Basic Tag Manager Setup]({% link pages/google-tag-manager-guides/basic-tag-manager-setup.md %})
+[^1]: Publishing is the act of applying the changes to your container.
+This is covered in [Basic GA4 Tag Manager Setup]({% link pages/google-tag-manager-guides/basic-ga4-tag-manager-setup.md %})

-### Note 2
-{: #note-2 .text-delta }
-DOM stands for Document Object Model and the DOM Ready event means that the browser has rendered all the HTML elements and its values can be accessed.
+[^2]: DOM stands for Document Object Model and the DOM Ready event means that the browser has rendered all the HTML elements and its values can be accessed.
 However that doesn't mean the page has fully loaded.